3BioCompBio/RSALOR/README.md

 <img src="Logo.png" alt="[RSALOR Logo]" height="300"/>
 </div>

-`rsalor` is a Python package that computes the `RSA*LOR` score for each missence mutation in a protein.
+`rsalor` is a Python package that computes the `RSA*LOR` score for each missence mutation in a target protein.
 It combines multiple computational steps into a fast and user-friendly tool.

 **Please cite**:
 - [Matsvei Tsishyn, Pauline Hermans, Fabrizio Pucci, Marianne Rooman (2025).
 Residue conservation and solvent accessibility are (almost) all you need for predicting mutational effects in proteins.
 Bioinformatics, btaf322](https://doi.org/10.1093/bioinformatics/btaf322).